 Irritable bowel syndrome (IBS) is the name given to a longstanding illness.
-It consists of frequent abdominal discomfort and bowel symptoms that cannot be explained by any other disease and has no specific cause.
+It consists of frequent abdominal discomfort and bowel symptoms that can’t be explained by any other disease and has no specific cause.

 What are the symptoms of IBS?

 Symptoms can include; abdominal cramps, bloating, diarrhoea or constipation.
 Other symptoms that can also be associated with IBS which are less commonly known about are; tiredness, nausea, heartburn & indigestion, backache, headaches, muscle pain, anxiety and depression.

 How many people suffer from IBS in the UK?

 Numbers from Bupa in the UK state that 2 people in 10 suffer from IBS and symptoms can vary from person to person.